What You Need To Know About Structural Scoliosis

 On the other hand, functional (non-structural) scoliosis means that the spine is structurally healthy but looks curved due to a secondary adaptive change in response to a primary problem in another part of the body, such as the paraspinal muscle tone asymmetry or a differing leg length.
 Functional scoliosis can be alleviated or reduced after the underlying cause is eliminated.
 In this article, we’ll discuss structural scoliosis.

 Types of Scoliotic Curves

 - Infantile scoliosis: typically occurs before age 3, and it’s often seen in boys.
-While some neurological involvement may be possible, many infantile scoliosis cases are resolved spontaneously; however, some do progress into states of severe deformity.
+While some neurological involvement may be possible, many infantile scoliosis cases are resolved spontaneously; however, some progress into states of severe deformity.

 - Juvenile Scoliosis: This is found more in girls between 3 years and ten years of age.
 The condition has a high risk for progression and may require surgical intervention.

 - Adolescent Idiopathic Scoliosis: This typically occurs between the ages of 10 and 18 years.
 Females are generally at a higher risk for AIS, and it may require surgical intervention if the non-surgical treatment options fail.

 - Adult Scoliosis: As the name suggests, it occurs after maturity.